microsoft/PowerPlatformConnectors/certified-connectors/QPP NG Integration Hub/ReadMe.md

 To get started, you can listen to a wide variety of events of Type Asset, Collections, etc. from your QPP-NG tenant using built-in trigger.
  - Create a new Automation flow in power automate.
  - Select our QPP-NG Connector and then choose trigger.
- - Fill in the required feilds.
+ - Fill in the required fields.
 Refer to the Webhook-trigger section.
  - Select the appropriate Connection for the QPP-NG tenant where you want to register webhook.
 You can also create new connection.
 Follow the Steps given in the **Obtaining Credentials** section.
  - Save the flow.
-This will execute the registeration request in the back.
-When you return to flow details page(or click back button) you should see green underline at top mentioning that everthing went well and flow is ready to be triggered.
+This will execute the registration request in the back.
+When you return to flow details page(or click back button) you should see green underline at top mentioning that everything went well and flow is ready to be triggered.
- - Once your flow runs once, you can further get the webhook response the the flow run, and use the response to generate dynamic content.
+ - Once your flow runs, you can further get the webhook response from the flow run, and use the response to generate dynamic content.
 For this, you can use parse json OOTB action.
  - In case this is the first webhook with this change type (event) registered on the QPP-NG tenant, you need to wait for 15 minutes before webhook is activated, and then you can expect the flow to be triggered.

 If there are errors in the flow checker with webhook trigger, the power automate will show red in flow checker.
 Please open it and check the error.
 Below are some of the errors you may encounter, and the steps to mitigate them.